squancy/zaccord/README.md

 If you want to contribute to the development of Zaccord feel free to do it.
 We are grateful for anyone who contributes to the project.<br>
-In addition, if you implement one or more of the TODOs listed above or significantly contribute to this project we may send you a free 3D printed product of your choice and we also give a chance to join our team and work with us.
+In addition, if you implement one or more of the TODOs listed above or significantly contribute to this project we may send you a free 3D printed product of your choice and we also give you a chance to join our team and work with us.

 ## Setting up the project